 I went to check on my daughter yesterday morning.
-She was lying on her side staring out the window—she’s been going non-stop since Spring break.
-Lacrosse started, there have been field trips, parties, and concerts galore.
+She was lying on her side staring out the window — she’s been going non-stop since spring break.
+Lacrosse season, field trips, parties, and concerts galore.

-The day before I noticed she seemed down and said she felt stressed about having practice or a game every day after school.
-As soon as she gets home, she eats, does homework, showers and it leaves little time for her to unwind.
+The day before, I noticed she seemed down.
+She said she felt stressed about having practice or a game every day after school.
+And as soon as she gets home, she eats, does homework, and showers.
+It leaves little time for her to unwind.

 I feel like I’m continually herding my kids around like a bunch of cattle, barking orders about how we need to get on to the next thing.

-On top of that, she goes back and forth between my house and her father’s home.
+On top of that, she goes back and forth between my house and her father’s.
 That’s an added stress she never asked for.
 She has to pack clothes and remember her sports gear.
 It’s a lot to handle.